rmerletti/rmerletti.github.io/lisin/projects.en.md

 <span class="label label-default">Regione Piemonte (Ricerca Sanitaria Finalizzata 2009)</span>
 <span class="label label-default">Fondazione Cassa di Risparmio di Saluzzo, Compagnia di San Paolo</span>

-## Progetto NICEM - Neuromuscular Investigation and Conditioning in Endocrine Myopathies (NICEM, 2010-2013)
+## NICEM Project - Neuromuscular Investigation and Conditioning in Endocrine Myopathies (NICEM, 2010-2013)

-**Obiettivi:** Studio delle alterazioni muscolari nelle miopatie endocrine e farmaco-indotte e la valutazione dell’efficacia della stimolazione elettrica neuromuscolare nella valutazione e nel miglioramento delle prestazioni muscolari in soggetti sani e in pazienti affetti da malattie endocrine.
+**Objectives:** To study cramps.
+To investigate neuromuscular changes induced by endocrine and drug-induced myopathies.
+To study neuromuscular electrical stimulation as a possible tool to assess changes in healthy subjects and in subjects affected by these pathologies.

-**Risultati:** Sono stati condotti 11 studi sulla risposta del sistema neuromuscolare alla stimolazione elettrica, sulla induzione e valutazione quantitativa dei crampi, sul morbo di Cushing e sull’eccesso di glucocorticoidi.
-Il progetto ha prodotto 12 pubblicazioni su riviste internazionali.
+**Results:** Eleven studies have been carried out to a) investigate the sEMG during cramps, b) to assess the neuromuscular changes induced by Cushing disease and by excess of glucocorticoids.
+The projects resulted in 12 publications on peer reviewed international journals.

-**Enti partecipanti:** Divisione di Endocrinologia, Diabetologia e Metabolismo della Università di Torino; LISIN-Politecnico di Torino.
+**Participating institutions** Divisione di Endocrinologia, Diabetologia e Metabolismo della Università di Torino; LISIN-Politecnico di Torino.

 <div style="clear: both; height: 2em"></div>